Advanced Criminal Law (LAWS5104)

 UNIT OF STUDY

 This unit critically examines the criminal law, criminal justice institutions and penal practices in the context of legal scholarly debates.
 Topics to be considered in any one semester may include criminal responsibility, capacity, gender and criminal law, corporate criminal liability, offence construction and trends in sentencing.
-In addition to these topics, the unit will attempt to respond to cutting edge developments in the criminal law as they arise.
-This unit of study introduces a set of 'challenges' for the contemporary criminal law.
-Each 'challenge' forms the lens through which larger or longer-term theoretical and others issues are discussed.
-This unit does not adopt a content - driven approach to criminal law; instead, it adopts an explicitly critical socio-historical approach to the study of law, and draws on inter-disciplinary scholarship throughout.
-Discussion of relevant academic commentary forms a core part of the subject matter of the course.
+In addressing these topics, the unit will attempt to respond to cutting edge developments in the criminal law as they arise.
+Each topic forms the lens through which larger or longer-term theoretical and others issues are discussed.
+By contrast with the foundational unit, Criminal Law, this unit does not adopt a content - driven approach to criminal law; instead, it adopts an explicitly critical socio-historical approach to the study of law, and draws on inter-disciplinary scholarship throughout.
+Discussion of relevant academic scholarship forms a core part of the subject matter of the course.